 Public Interfaces in Ruby

-Why good interfacing matters?
+Why does good interfacing matter?

 What makes a good interface?